gabteles/lieutenant/README.md

 In order to give some directions to the development of this gem, the roadmap below presents in a large picture of the plans to the future (more or less ordered).

 - Command retry policies
+- Command filters
+- Better documentation
+- More implementations of event bus
 - More implementations of event store
+- Demo application
+- Migrations
 - Sagas
-- Command filters
-- Better documentation

 ## Development